wmiz/DnD-NPC-Gen/README.md

 Refresh the page to generate new NPCs.

 ## Credits
-Thanks to Wizards of the Coast for publishing great source material.
+Thanks to Wizards of the Coast for publishing the great source material.